Non-Stationary Online Structured Prediction with Surrogate Losses: Numerical Experiments

-\paragraph{Results.} \Cref{fig:experiments} summarizes the results: the curves of the cumulative number of mistakes with 95\% confidence intervals over 10 independent trials.
+\paragraph{Results.} \Cref{fig:experiments} shows the results for synthetic datasets and MNIST datasets.
+The curves show the cumulative number of mistakes with 95\% confidence intervals over 10 independent trials.
 For the ``1 flip'' setting (nearly stationary), ``Polyak-style'' performs slightly worse than AdaGrad, yet remains competitive.
-For ``10 flips'' (moderately non-stationary), the constant learning rate performs worst; AdaGrad and Polyak-style are close, with Polyak-style slightly better and robust to label flips.
-For ``100 flips'' (highly non-stationary), the constant learning rate again performs worst, and AdaGrad is clearly worse than Polyak-style.
+For ``10 flips'' (moderately non-stationary), the constant learning rate performs worst, AdaGrad is intermediate, and Polyak-style outperforms them.
+For ``100 flips'' (highly non-stationary), the performance gap between Polyak-style and the others becomes more pronounced.
 In summary, the Polyak-style learning rate consistently achieves competitive or superior performance, with its advantage becoming more evident as the level of non-stationarity increases.